AmroAbdrabo/orchestrationChili/README.md

 ### CelluloZone [Abstract]

 Abstract description of a "zone" on a 2D plane.
 These zones could be closed curves, polygons, open curves, even points.
-They are meant to take "zone clients" (such as a robot, or a virtual robot on a screen) and calculate a real value with respect to this client (for example, the distance to the client in the case of a point zone).
+They are meant interact with `CelluloZoneClient`s (such as a robot, or a virtual robot on a screen), calculating a real value with respect to each client (for example, the distance to the client in the case of a point zone).
+With the help of `CelluloZoneEngine`, a zone emits each client's `zoneValueChanged()` signal upon the changing of the value with respect to that client.
 This object cannot be used on its own but all usable Cellulo zones inherit from this object and possess the properties, signals and slots described here unless stated otherwise.

 **Properties:**